oakestra/documentation/content/docs/networking/load-balancing.md

 **Reminder**: Currently the **IPv6 Closest** balancing strategy IP addresses (reserved, but not implemented) are in the `fdff:1000::/21` subnet, and **IPv6 Round Robin** in `fdff:2000::/21`.
 In IPv4, both balancing strategies take their IPs from the `10.30.0.0/16` subnet.
 For further information, take a look at the [IPv4](/networking/ipv4-address-space.md) or [IPv6](/networking/ipv6-address-space.md) address space documentation pages.

 Service A performs the first request <img src="/network/NetArchExample_envelope_1.png" alt= "envelope_1" width="30"> using the ServiceIP <font style="color:red">fdff:1000::1</font> representing the closest instance balancing policy.
 The network components' proxy converts the address to the Namespace IP of Service B Instance 1, which looks like it is the geographically closer service.
 The message will be, therefore **transparently** delivered to the closest instance of Service B. Note that the Namespace IP is the real address of the instance, the one provisioned at deployment time, unique and dynamic.
 An application developer never sees or uses this address, as it depends on the subnetwork of the specific machine where the service is deployed.
-Find out more about the Namespace IP by reading the implementation details.

 Then, Service A performs a second request <img src="/network/NetArchExample_envelope_2.png" alt= "envelope_1" width="30"> using the ServiceIP <font style="color:blue">fdff:2000::1</font> representing the Round Robin balancing policy.
 The network components' proxy converts the address to the Namespace IP of Service B Instance 3, which is randomly chosen among all the available instances.